CASPer Practice Test

 Free CASPer Sample Questions

-It is important to note that CASPer questions are typically open-ended and scenario-based, focusing on evaluating personal and ethical decision-making, rather than multiple-choice questions with definitive answers.
+It is important to note that CASPer questions are typically open-ended and Word based scenario, focusing on evaluating personal and ethical decision-making, rather than multiple-choice questions with definitive answers.
 Below each question you will find a breakdown of what graders might look for in your answer.

 CASPer Test Sample Question #1